Equity release refers to the various ways in which you can use your home to generate income.

 This means that you can release cash from your home without the hassle of having to move.

-There are usually certain conditions that you must meet before taking out equity release.
-These may include:
+There are usually certain conditions that you must meet before taking out equity release:

-- Your property must be in a reasonable condition and over a certain value
+- Your property must be in a reasonable condition and over a certain value.
+There may also be restrictions on the type of property accepted.

 Things to consider